bvancilku/awesome-data-effectiveness/README.md

 	1. Attempt to quantify the uncertainty within the claimed results

 * Consider adopting an iterative process model for data projects.
-* It's advised to use a project manangement tool (see resources below)
+* It's advised to use a project manangement tool (see resources below).
+* Incorporate feedback mechanisms to improve data and models.

 ### Resources